drips-network/docs/docs/for-developers/technical-overview.md

 - A direct "Give" (one-time transfer).
 - From other Splits.

 Each time a user collects funds sent to them, if they have chosen to define Splits for their account, then splitting is applied.
+Users can also choose to split any funds they've currently received as a standalone action, without collecting, if they wish.

 ## DripsHub Smart Contract Architecture